The past years we had tried to spend some time in Crete, but something always happened and it was cancelled. But not this year!

 We discovered amazing places, we got to know new interesting people, we laughed, we ate and we enjoyed every moment in the Chania Region.

-And imagine that we are talking only about Chania municipality.
+And imagine that we are talking only about Chania region!!

-There are other 3 more in Crete with even more amazing places!!
+There are other 3 more municipalities in this amazing island!

-Feel free to leave your comments here or your own experience from Chania region!
+Feel free to leave your comments here or your own experience from our holidays in Chania region!